whyorean/AuroraStore/.gitlab/issue_templates/Bug-Report.md

 * Device model & codename: Samsung Galaxy S10 "beyondlte"
 * Android version: 9.0.0
 * Aurora Store version: 3.2.9
+* Installation method: root/session/native/Aurora Services   # Please note that Aurora Services will not work in version 4!
+Read the roadmap on the GitLab wiki for more info.
 * OS: OneUI 1.2
 -->